hanishkvc/prgs-nw-mcastplus-simpnwmon02/hkvc-notes.rst

 mcast stop retry the server logic will go back to waiting for PIReqs from known clients (well as well as any new clients).

-Client informs the Server about the total lost packets it has to recover as part of the PIResp packet.
+Client informs the Server about its name/clientId and the total lost packets it has to recover as part of the PIReq packet it sends.

 UnicastRecovery